 Also, if you don’t remember your current WiFi password, you can easily look it up in Windows.
 Check out the YouTube video from our sister-site, Online Tech Tips, where we go though some simple steps to quickly view the WiFi password:

 How To Change Your WiFi Name & Password

-To change your WiFi name and/or password, you will need to know your IP address.
+To change your WiFi name and/or password, you will need to know the IP address for your router.
 There are a few ways to access this information.

-The easiest way to find your IP address in Windows is via the command prompt.
+The easiest way to find your router IP address in Windows is via the command prompt.

 - Type CMD in the Windows search bar and hit enter.